We've compiled a list of marketing tips for architects that actually make the phone ring, all you need is a bit of practice and a lot of patience.

 - Won’t refer you

 Blue cod, mud eels and swordfish don’t swim in the same place or eat the same bait.
 You could have the best fishing gear in the world but if we drop the bait where there are no fish, then you are wasting your time.
+(Here is a fun article about the problems architects face in getting good quality clients)

 Ask yourself these questions: